serminndemirci/opencv-image-basics/README.md

 ---

 ### Cropping (Region of Interest - ROI)
 Cropping extracts a selected region of the image using matrix slicing operations.
+ROI slicing follows NumPy indexing format (img[y1:y2, x1:x2]).
+Note that slicing order is (row, column) → (y, x).
+ROI slicing returns a view of the original image.
+Use .copy() if independent modification is required.

 ---